rudifa/ios-gameofchats/README.md

 ```

-Next comes caching of images in the app.
+Next comes caching of images in the app (after 16:00).